rajadilipkolli/my-spring-boot-experiments/boot-chaos-monkey/README.md

 ./mvnw gatling:test
 ```

-By Default, chaos Monkey is enabled, lets disabled and run the tests again.
-It should improve the response times
+By default, Chaos Monkey is enabled.
+Let's disable it and run the tests again.
+It should improve the response times.

 ```shell
 ./mvnw spring-boot:run -Dspring-boot.run.profiles=local -Dspring-boot.run.arguments="--chaos.monkey.enabled=false"